Root lattices and invariant series for plumbed 3-manifolds: Notation and background

 \subsection{Neumann moves}

-Here we review the Neumann moves on negative definite and weakly negative definite plumbing trees.
-We will consider the five Neumann moves from Figure \ref{fig:Neumann} (and their inverses).
-Each move is between two plumbing trees and represents an orientation preserving homeomorphism between the corresponding plumbed $3$-manifolds.

-Neumann showed more generally than any orientation preserving homeomorphism between two arbitrary plumbed $3$-manifolds decomposes as a sequence of moves between their plumbing graphs \cite[Thm~3.2]{neumann1981calculus}.
-The five Neumann moves from Figure \ref{fig:Neumann} are the only ones between plumbing \textit{trees}.
+Neumann showed that if two plumbing graphs represent the same $3$-manifold up to orientation-preserving diffeomorphism, then they are related by a finite sequence of combinatorial moves \cite[Thm~3.2]{neumann1981calculus}.
+The only such moves between two plumbing \textit{trees} are the five moves given in Figure \ref{fig:Neumann} and their inverses.

-Note that the moves (A$-$) and (B$-$) from Figure \ref{fig:Neumann} preserve the negative definite property of the plumbing trees.
-However, the five Neumann moves from Figure \ref{fig:Neumann} do not necessarily preserve the weakly negative definite property of the plumbing trees, see \cite[Ex.~4.2]{ri2023refined}.
-In particular, a plumbing tree for a weakly negative definite plumbed $3$-manifold may not necessarily be weakly negative definite, but it may become so after a sequence of the Neumann moves from Figure \ref{fig:Neumann}.
+Note that the moves (A$-$) and (B$-$) from Figure \ref{fig:Neumann} preserve the negative-definite property of the plumbing trees.
+However, the other three Neumann moves from Figure \ref{fig:Neumann} do not necessarily preserve the weakly negative-definite property of the plumbing trees, see \cite[Ex.~4.2]{ri2023refined}.
+In particular, a plumbing tree for a weakly negative-definite plumbed $3$-manifold may not necessarily be weakly negative definite, but it may become so after a sequence of the Neumann moves from Figure \ref{fig:Neumann}.

 We emphasize that orientation preserving homeomorphisms between pairs consisting of a plumbed $3$-manifold and a (generalized) $\mathrm{Spin}^c$-structure have not been classified yet, see \cite[Appendix A]{akhmechet2024knot}.
-Also, while orientation preserving homeomorphisms between $3$-manifolds constructed from plumbing \textit{forests} are classified in \cite{neumann2006invariant}, no such result is known when one reduces to plumbing trees alone.
+Also, while the existence of an orientation preserving homeomorphism between $3$-manifolds constructed from plumbing \textit{forests} is established in \cite{neumann2006invariant}, no such result is known when one reduces to plumbing trees alone.
 We will content ourselves with verifying invariance under the Neumann moves from Figure \ref{fig:Neumann} and the action of the Weyl group.

 \begin{remark} For each move, we will use the following observation about the framing matrices.
 Let $\Gamma$ and $\Gamma_\circ$ be the bottom and top plumbing trees, respectively, and let $B$ and $B_\circ$ be the corresponding framing matrices.
 A direct computation shows that the column space of $B$ is isomorphic to a subspace of the column space of $B_\circ$.
 We show this in the case of move (A$+$), with the case of the other moves being similar.
 Assume first that $\Gamma$ has only two vertices.
 Then $B$ and $B_\circ$ are